DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 almost all two hundred tenants of the Volkskrant building had rental contracts until 2014.
 It would be tricky to get them to leave earlier, and they would certainly need the help of Urban Resort to achieve this.

+<div class="streams"><hr class="streams" />‘It was bizarre that after being involved in this diplomatic attempt to nip the law in the bud, I now had to look at Van Zadelhoff as a potential business partner.<hr class="streams" /></div>

 Although squatters have never been fond of property investors, Cor van Zadelhoff was a particularly bitter pill to swallow for the Urban Resort